Rachel Daly: International career

 Daly has represented England at the U-15, U-17, U-19, and U-23 levels.
-She was a member of England's U-17 FIFA Women's World Cup team that finished fourth in New Zealand in 2008.
+She was a member of England's U-17 World Cup team that finished fourth in New Zealand in 2008.

 When Mark Sampson replaced Hope Powell as England coach, he named Daly in his first squad in December 2013.
-She won her first senior cap in June 2016, scoring in England's 7–0 UEFA Women's Euro 2017 qualifying win over Serbia.
-Daly was left off Sampson's squad for Euro 2017.
+She won her first senior cap in June 2016, scoring in England's 7–0 Euro 2017 qualifying win over Serbia.
+Daly was left off Sampson's squad for the Euro 2017.

 After not being called up for nearly a year, Daly was included in England's squad for the 2018 SheBelieves Cup by new head coach Phil Neville.
 Daly featured in four of England's World Cup qualifying games in 2018, as England won their group and qualified for the 2019 World Cup.
 She won the 2019 SheBelieves Cup with England, where she appeared in two games and played all 90 minutes in a 2–2 draw against the United States.

-In July 2022 Daly was included, and started every game at left back, with the England squad which won UEFA Women's Euro 2022.
+In July 2022 Daly was included, and started every game at left back, with the England squad which won the Euro 2022.
 In November 2022, she started her first international match as a forward during a series of friendlies in which manager Sarina Wiegman was trying out options to replace the perennial but recently-retired number 9 Ellen White, with Daly saying "she will play wherever Wiegman needs her".

 On 19 February 2023, Daly was once again played as a centre-forward in an Arnold Clark Cup match against Italy: in the occasion, she scored a brace that helped England gain a 2–1 win.
+On 31 May 2023, Daly was named to the squad for the 2023 World Cup in July 2023 and scored the final goal in England's 6–1 defeat of China.

+On 10 April 2024, the morning after appearing in England's 2–0 Euro 2025 qualifying win over Republic of Ireland, Daly announced her retirement from international football on her Instagram account.
+Daly made 84 appearances for England, scoring 16 times while playing in a variety of positions in attack and defence.